 A 554 email error is sometimes thought of as a catch-all of email errors.
 It is generally used when there is a generic delivery failure that another email error code doesn’t directly define a problem for.
 Some mail servers also use a 554 error even if there is a specific error code that defines what went wrong already

-Signable currently accept a few file formats when uploading a document, either as a new envelope or as a template.
-While Signable do support the formats below, they always recommend uploading web-optimised PDF files as they find these are the most consistent and they experience very few formatting issues with these.
+Signable currently accepts a few file formats when uploading a document, either as a new envelope or as a template.
+While Signable does support the formats below, they always recommend uploading web-optimized PDF files as they find these are the most consistent and they experience very few formatting issues with these.

-Please also be aware that Signable currently only support files in A4, portrait and landscape orientation.
+Please also be aware that Signable currently only supports files in A4, portrait, and landscape orientation.

 The file formats we currently support are: